Ledger Validator Node has Arrived!

 This is where staking services come in.
-In basic terms, staking services are validator nodes that crowd-source the staking threshold from regular users like you and me.
-For the node, it allows them to become a blockchain validator and claim rewards from the network; meanwhile for the stakers contributing to the threshold, it’s a chance to make passive income on their crypto, even if they don’t want the hassle and expense of becoming a node.
+In basic terms, staking services are crypto nodes that crowd-source the staking threshold from regular users like you and me.
+For the node, it allows them to become a blockchain validator and claim rewards from the network.
+Meanwhile, for the stakers contributing to the threshold, it’s a chance to make passive income on their crypto.
+Even if they don’t want the hassle and expense of becoming a node.

 Risks of Staking

 This all sounds pretty good right?
 It is!
-But as with any opportunity, staking entails some risk, and it’s essential to understand this in order to navigate the space safely.
+Although, as with any opportunity, staking entails some risk.
+It’s essential to understand this in order to navigate the space safely.

-When you stake your coins, you agree to that amount of crypto being bonded in a protocol in exchange for rewards – so understanding the variables of that arrangement is key.
-The two main factors determine the risks you face when you’re staking are the wallet you’re using, and the validator node you’re staking with.
+When you stake your coins, you agree to that amount of crypto being bonded in a protocol in exchange for rewards.
+So understanding the variables of that arrangement is key.
+The two main factors that determine the risks you face when you’re staking are the wallet you’re using, and the validator node you’re staking with.
 Let’s take a look at the finer details of each one.

-You can stake your coins in a couple of different ways, be that through a crypto exchange, or through a platform using your own private wallet.
+You can stake your coins in a couple of different ways.
+Tthrough a crypto exchange, or through a platform using your own private wallet.

 - Crypto Exchange

-Staking through a crypto exchange might well mean the simplest user experience, but it comes at a price: the exchange itself manages the private key, meaning your crypto isn’t really yours.
+Staking through a crypto exchange might well mean the simplest user experience.
+Be aware that it comes at a price: the exchange itself manages the private key, meaning your crypto isn’t really yours.
 If the exchange platform gets hacked, censored or goes bankrupt while your coins are staked, consider them gone.